Inderjito/Recommendation-with-IBM/README.md

 ## Libraries used for this project ##

-import pandas as pd
+-import pandas as pd
-import numpy as np
+-import numpy as np
+-import matplotlib.pyplot as plt
+-import project_tests as t
+-import pickle
-import matplotlib.pyplot as plt import project_tests as t import pickle import seaborn as sns
+-import seaborn as sns

 ## Table of content ##
 - Exploratory Data Analysis